NL33/electron-git/znext.md

 --show changes: for apple script docs at least, the first letter of the file name was cut off in the summary. why? scripting docs are binary files.
 Maybe that's it.
 Note tat the header is fine--just the summary saying the binary file changed.

+--converting word docs for showing diffs.
+Right now, I convert them to HTML, then to MD, and run the diff.
+But, I show the diff within the app window, which renders html (it doesn't show source, like "divs", etc.).
+So there is probably not a reason to convert it to markdown (which changes more of the format anyway).
+So I can probably remove the turndown service action for viewing diffs of microsoft word.

 # contact notes

 if link it to github, could tell them about it to get their support